-If a student repeats a course, the highest grade will be used (and all prior grades will be ignored) in calculating the CGPA.
+If a required course is failed, it must be taken again.
+If a student repeats a course, without regard to whether the previous grade was a failing or a passing grade, the new grade will be used (and all prior grades will be ignored) in calculating the CGPA.
 Students who repeat courses will be charged to repeat the course at the cost per credit hour as set forth in the Application and Enrollment Agreement.
-If a required course is failed, it must be taken again.